wells-wood-research/timed-design/README.md

 **File**: `sample.py`
 **Description**:

 Uses Monte Carlo sampling to sample sequences from a  probability distribution.
 A temperature factor can be applied to affect the distributions.
-It will return a .fasta file and/or a .json file with the sequences and a .csv file with basic sequence metrics such as isoelectric point, molecular weight and charge.
-Further metrics can be calculated using NetSolP-1.0 (see `scripts/run_netsolp.sh``).
+It will return a `.fasta` file and/or a `.json` file with the sequences and a `.csv` file with basic sequence metrics such as isoelectric point, molecular weight and charge.
+Further metrics can be calculated using NetSolP-1.0 (see `scripts/run_netsolp.sh`).

 ## 3. Analyse Rotamer Predictions:

 **File**: `analyse_rotamers.py`
 **Description**:

+---Under construction---

+## 4. Cite This Work:

 ---Under construction---